Lauryne-Moyse/06009256-math70076-assessment-2/README.md

 - Automatic detection and warning for non-usable columns (e.g., free text).

-- Visualizations:
+- Data visualization:
     - Descriptive statistics, dtypes and missing values
     - Heatmap of correlations
     - Histograms of distribution and bar plots
-    - Scatter plot of 1 to 3 variables with possibility of color appearance parameter.
+    - Scatter plot of 1 to 3 variables with color appearance parameter.

+- Model Training and Comparison:
-- Preprocessing options: label encoding or one-hot encoding for categorical variables.
+    - Preprocessing options: label encoding or one-hot encoding for categorical variables

-- Interactive variable selection for target and features.
+    - Interactive variable selection for target and features

-- Training/test split control.
+    - Training/test split control

-- Train and compare multiple regression models including:
-    - OLS
-    - Lasso
-    - Ridge
-    - Random forest
-    - XGBoost.
+    - Training and comparison of multiple regression and classification models, including OLS, Lasso, Ridge, Random forest, XGBoost and Logistic
     - Model results caching and reseting.

 ## Tech Stack
 Python:

-- Pandas
+- Pandas and Numpy: for data manipulation and computations.

-- Numpy
-for computations and data management
+- Matplotlib, Seaborn, and Plotly: for data visualization.

-- Matplotlib
-- Seaborn
-- Plotly
-for visualization

-- Statsmodels
-- Scikit-learn
-- XGBoost
-for machine learning
+- Statsmodels, Scikit-learn and XGBoost: for machine learning models.

-- Streamlit
-for app designing

-- Pytest
+- Streamlit: for building the interactive web application.

-for function testing
+- Pytest: for function testing and test automation.

-- Sys
-- Os
-for file navigation.
+- Sys and Os: for file and directory management.

-## Test source files

-1. Write in a terminal:
-$ pytest tests/

-2. Interact with the app